CODE-Lab-IASTATE/MDO_course/01_installing_anaconda/linux/README.md

 Select new file in the top left corner.

-Rename it and save it to the locaion of your choice.
+Rename it to hello_world-py and save it to the locaion of your choice.

+Type the command print("Hello World!!!")

+Run it using the arrow button on the top